bmagalhaes/ECO395M-HW/hw1.md

 ------------

-In this question, we have all the data of flight information that arrive at or depart from Austin-Berstrom International Airport.
+In this question, we have all the data of flight information that arrive at or depart from Austin-Bergstrom International Airport.

-### Which airline company has the highest cancellation rate?
+### Which airline has the highest cancellation rate?

-First, we’ll have a close look on cancellation rates by airline companies.
-Our data shows that American Eagle Airline (MQ), the regional brand of American Airlines, has the highest cancellation rate among all the airlines flying from Austin.
+First, we’ll have a close look on cancellation rates by airlines.
+Our data shows that Envoy Air(formerly American Eagle Airlines, MQ), the regional brand of American Airlines, has the highest cancellation rate among all the airlines flying from Austin.

 ![](hw1_files/figure-markdown_github/1.1.2-1.png)

-### Which destination is likely to cause the longest departure delay?
+### Which destination is related to the longest departure delay?

 Next, we examined all the flights departing from Austin, and arranged departure delays by their destinations.
-Our analysis shows that DSM (Des Moines International Airport - Iowa) is the destination which causes the most departure delay from Austin.
-It is important to notice that there was only one flight to this destination during the entire year of 2018, what explain such a discrepancy from the other destinations.
+Our analysis shows that DSM (Des Moines International Airport - Iowa) is the destination which has the longest average departure delay time from Austin.
+It is important to notice that there was only one flight to this destination during the entire year of 2008, what explains such a discrepancy from the other destinations.
+The second one is EWR(Newark Liberty International Airport - NJ).
+There were 941 flights flew from Austin to EWR in 2008, and the average departure delay time was 20 minutes.

 ![](hw1_files/figure-markdown_github/1.1.3-1.png)